Site logo

 • What do we want them to think of this brand?

-5) Deliverables with deadlines
+5) Deliverables With Deadlines

-6) Key messages
+6) Key Messages

-7) Distribution plan
+7) Distribution Plan

 The final part of your creative brief is your distribution plan.
-Where will you share the fruits of your labour once you’re done?
+Where will you share the fruits of your labor once you’re done?
 What social media networks will work?
 Where are you likely to get the highest engagement?

 Knowing where you can find your target audience will help with this.
 What social media platforms do they hang out on most?
 Where else can you find them?
-Will traditional marketing do the trick, or do you need to use digital marketing?
+Will traditional marketing do the trick, or do you need digital marketing?

 parts of a creative brief